-Amortisation expense was previously incurred on the marine leases of the company/consolidated entity.
-In the current year, the company/consolidated entity has reassessed the useful lives of its marine leases and has determined that these represent indefinite useful life assets.
-As such, amortisation expense is no longer charged through the profit or loss statement relating to these assets.
+The company/consolidated entity has reassessed the useful lives of its marine leases and has determined that these represent indefinite useful life assets.
+As such, no amortisation expense is charged through the profit or loss statement relating to these assets.